iav0207/fcards/README.md

 Key features inlcude:

 - practice with a random sample taken from a given set of flashcards
-- practice cards in the default direction, or inverse (questions swapped with answers), or random, which is my favorite
+- practice with cards having more than one correct answer
 - at the end of a round reiterate over the cards that were given incorrect answers

 ## Installation